techartorg/rez_utils/README.md

-# This repository contains some rez examples and example code
+# Rez examples and utilities

+## rezify_python

+rezify_python is a command line utility to release python versions as rez package.